cvmfs/doc-cvmfs/cpt-repo.rst

       cvmfs_server mkfs -s /etc/cvmfs/.../mys3.conf \
         -w http://s3.amazonaws.com/mybucket-1-1 my.repo.name

-The file “mys3.conf” contains the S3 settings (see :ref: `table below
+The file "mys3.conf" contains the S3 settings (see :ref: `table below
 <tab_s3confparameters>`).
-The “-w” option is used define the S3 server URL,
+The "-w" option is used define the S3 server URL,
 e.g. http://localhost:3128, which is used for accessing the repository's backend storage on S3.
 Note that this URL can be different than the S3 server address that is used for uploads, e.g. if a proxy server is deployed in front